 - The candidate will attend local school board and education subcommittee meetings of the board.
-They will participate in dialogue and data-driven conversations and provide feedback about ways to improve the district's educational environment.
-(ELCC Standard 4.1) - The candidate will participate in planning meetings that address the diversity and equity in the district.
-They will utilize district surveys or other tools to compile, analyze, and report on the communication plan for the district to ensure families are represented.
-(ELCC Standard 4.2) - The candidate will participate in the development of the district engagement plan using data and feedback from parents and community members.
-(ELCC Standard 4.3) - The candidate will participate in dialogue with local partners and assess their effectiveness.
-They will develop reports on the various partnerships and their direct or indirect impact on student learning and development.
-(ELCC Standard 4.4) - The candidate will review and become familiar with district policy and participate in policy development at local board meeting (ELCC Standard 5.
-1 a.) - The candidate will review and become familiar with district vision and mission and participate in decision-making processes with leadership team to understand how decisions support the success of each child.
-(ELCC Standard 5.1 b.) - The candidate will observe and actively engage in professional behaviors and reflective practice.
-The candidate will utilize a journal to review decisions and how they were arrived at.
-(ELCC Standard 5.2 a.) - The candidate will observe and participate in self-reflection about the district culture, discuss the elements related to the culture, and share thoughts with others during meetings and presentations.
-(ELCC Standard 5.2 b.) - The candidate will present to small and large group audiences, share evidence, and reinforce a culture in verbal and non-verbal communication.
-(ELCC standard 5.2 c.) - The candidate will practice using a decision-making model that supports and advocates for all members of the school community.
-The candidate will invite differing viewpoints and opinions throughout the internship.
-(ELCC Standard 5.3 a., b., & c.) - The candidate will discuss with supervisor and leadership team the decision-making process in place.
-The candidate will reflect upon and practice a decision-making model that considers moral and legal consequences of decisions.
-(ELCC Standard 5.4) - The candidate will model and serve as a champion of all students in the district.
-They will review and revise as needed policy or implementation of policy so that students are treated fairly.
-(ELCC Standard 5.5) - Participate in board level policy discussions and report out to various constituent groups regarding new and existing initiatives.
-(ELCC Standard 6.1) - The candidate will participate in local and state meetings/conferences.
-The candidate will also join superintendent groups and agencies to stay informed and communicate to various district-level groups regarding new initiatives.
-(ELCC Standard 6.2) - The candidate will participate in board meeting and discussions and share current initiatives that support this goal (ELCC Standard 6.3)
+They will participate in dialogue and data-driven conversations and provide feedback about ways to improve the district's educational environment. - The candidate will participate in planning meetings that address the diversity and equity in the district.
+They will utilize district surveys or other tools to compile, analyze, and report on the communication plan for the district to ensure families are represented. - The candidate will participate in the development of the district engagement plan using data and feedback from parents and community members. - The candidate will participate in dialogue with local partners and assess their effectiveness.
+They will develop reports on the various partnerships and their direct or indirect impact on student learning and development. - The candidate will review and become familiar with district policy and participate in policy development at local board meeting. - The candidate will review and become familiar with district vision and mission and participate in decision-making processes with leadership team to understand how decisions support the success of each child. - The candidate will observe and actively engage in professional behaviors and reflective practice.
+The candidate will utilize a journal to review decisions and how they were determined. - The candidate will observe and participate in self-reflection about the district culture, discuss the elements related to the culture, and share thoughts with others during meetings and presentations. - The candidate will present to small and large group audiences, share evidence, and reinforce a culture in verbal and non-verbal communication. - The candidate will practice using a decision-making model that supports and advocates for all members of the school community.
+The candidate will invite differing viewpoints and opinions throughout the internship. - The candidate will discuss with supervisor and leadership team the decision-making process in place.
+The candidate will reflect upon and practice a decision-making model that considers moral and legal consequences of decisions. - The candidate will model and serve as a champion of all students in the district.
+They will review and revise as needed policy or implementation of policy so that students are treated fairly. - Participate in board level policy discussions and report out to various constituent groups regarding new and existing initiatives. - The candidate will participate in local and state meetings/conferences.
+The candidate will also join superintendent groups and agencies to stay informed and communicate to various district-level groups regarding new initiatives. - The candidate will participate in board meeting and discussions and share current initiatives that support this goal.